risk-first/website/menagerie/Complexity-Risk.md

 Cyclomatic complexity is all about the number of different routes through the program.
 The more branches a program has, the greater it's cyclomatic complexity.
 Hence, this is a useful metric in [Testing](Development-Process) and [Code Coverage](https://en.wikipedia.org/wiki/Code_coverage): the more branches you have, the more tests you'll need to exercise them all.

-## More Abstraction

-Although we ended up with our second graph having a **Cyclomatic Complexity** of 1 (the minimum), we can go further through abstraction, because this representation isn't minimal from a **Kolmogorov Complexity** point-of-view.
+Our second graph has a **Cyclomatic Complexity** of 1 (the minimum), but we can go further through abstraction, because this representation isn't minimal from a **Kolmogorov Complexity** point-of-view.
 For example, we might observe that there are further similarities in the graph that we can "draw out":

 ![Complexity 3](images/generated/risks/complexity/connectivity_3.png)